 You’ll then see the example below (where we used "Firstname" as our Field name) in your Word document, indicating the Mail Merge Field for First Name is now in your document (along with the verbiage around that merge field:

 Proceed to add all the Mail Merge Fields that you need in your document.
 NOTE: It’s important to remember that if you’re adding an address block you should always add all three lines of the address.
 If a recipient doesn’t have address information that would ordinarily populate the Address 2 field, the spacing will adjust automatically within the document intended for them.
 If including an address block, it should look like the example below once in your document:

 If you created a Mail Merge Document Template that included a Date & Time, an Address Block and a Salutation addressed to a First Name, the template might look something like the following:

 If this were your document and you were happy with the layout, your next step would be to save the Word document somewhere on your computer so that you can upload it for use within your Redtail account.
 We recommend creating a folder either on your desktop or somewhere else that you can remember easily and calling the folder something like Mail Merge Document Templates for Redtail.
 Save your templates to this folder so you can easily find them when attempting to upload to Redtail.
 Note: You should save the file with an extension of .doc rather than .docx, as in some cases you may run into formatting issues with files you've saved and uploaded as .docx files.

 Once the document is saved, you can then navigate within your database to Manage Your Account --> Mail Merge Templates.
 You’ll then see a library of your current Mail Merge Document Templates, if any.
-In the top right corner of the area displaying these, you should see an add link.
-Click that and you'll then see the below:
+In the Select Files area to the right of these, you should see an add files link: